IOP (Intensive Outpatient Program) In Rehab Facility

 The biggest risk with intensive outpatient rehab for drug addiction is that patients can more easily stop participating in treatment than they can at a residential facility.
 People who remain at home but are still surrounded by triggers and drug access are not likely to complete their course of substance abuse treatment offered by a rehab.
 The same is true for those without a home or transportation.
 As a result, just 33 percent of intensive outpatient rehab patients complete their treatment on average.

 However, another factor to consider when evaluating the success of IOP classes in a rehab facility is what type of drug the patient is addicted to.
-Opioid addicts tend to have the worst outcomes with intensive outpatient programs, which heavily impacts the statistics on their success.
+Opioid abusers tend to have the worst outcomes with intensive outpatient programs, which heavily impacts the statistics on their success.
 Those addicted to other drugs still have high rates of success with intensive outpatient program drug rehab.

 IOP Treatment: Understanding The Process